claudiocantara/graphqlStudy/README.md

   database: 'my-string-conector-here'
 }
 ```

-it will not be versioned by git.
+It will not be versioned by git.